 Tips for Success

-- Use old-fashioned rolled oats.
-Do NOT use instant or steel-cut oats.
+- Use old-fashioned rolled oats for best results.
+I like the Quaker brand.
+Do not use instant or steel-cut oats.

 Soft and Chewy Oatmeal Raisin Cookies

 - Handheld electric mixer if not using stand mixer